Depending on who you ask, spiders are either cute critters worthy of curious examination or deadly pests who deserve immediate execution.

 “I wish that people knew how little we know about them because only one quarter to one-third of all of the species in Australia are scientifically described,” he said.

-In his work, Robert has travelled around Australia, documenting and discovering new and exciting species.
+In his work, Mr Whyte has travelled around Australia, documenting and discovering new and exciting species.

 And, he says you don’t need a PhD to do the same.